StefFrustagli/the-italian-hangman-game/README.md

 ### Acknowledgment

-For their support, suggestions and feedback, I am very grateful to my mentor Brian Macharia and my fellow classmates on Slack, in particular I want to thank Niclas for his precious support.
+For their support, suggestions and feedback, I am very grateful to my mentor Brian Macharia and the other students on Slack, in particular to my classmate Niclas for his precious support.